Diff4Earth/ige-jaxathon-2025/README.md

 ## 🤝 How to Participate

-If you are interested in this event, you may join our discord and fill up the registration form.
+If you are interested in this event, you may join our discord, register to our mailing list and fill up the registration form.

 ## 📚 Resources
 - [JAX Official Documentation](https://jax.readthedocs.io/)